TulioFlorez/intellisense/README.md

  you need to identify what actions you want to use according to the instructions of the test

-  * POST http://localhost:8080/period - set  a period to retrieve the measures of assets for slot of time, use the body to send period data in JSON format
+  * POST http://localhost:8080/period - establish a period for recovering asset measurements by time intervals, use the body to send period data in JSON format

 ## Swagger API (API documentation)
 ui